Properties of squeezing functions on $h$-extendible domains: Introduction

 (See Definition $1.1$ in \cite{DGZ16}.)
 Notice that the squeezing function is invariant under biholomorphisms and $0 < \sigma_{\Omega}(z)\leq 1$ for any $z \in \Omega$.
 Furthermore, $\Omega$ is biholomorphically equivalent to the unit ball $\mathbb{B}^{n+1}$ if $\sigma_{\Omega}(z)=1$ for some $z \in \Omega$.

+We would like to emphasize that the squeezing function $\sigma_{\Omega}$ has a fundamentally global character: its value at a point $p \in \Omega$ depends on holomorphic embeddings of the entire domain $\Omega$ into the ball, not merely on the local geometry near $p$.
+Therefore, for a boundary point $\xi_0 \in \partial\Omega$, it is more natural to study the boundary behavior of \emph{the localized squeezing function}, that is, $\sigma_{\Omega \cap U}$ for a suitable neighborhood $U$ of $\xi_0$, rather than that of $\sigma_{\Omega}$ itself.
+For the localization of the squeezing function, we refer the reader to \cite{FN22,NV20,RY22}.

-In this paper, we investigate the phenomenon of the squeezing function approaching $1$ along sequences converging to pseudoconvex boundary points by the scaling technique, introduced by S. Pinchuk (cf. \cite{Pi91}).
+In this paper, we investigate the phenomenon of the localized squeezing function approaching $1$ along sequences converging to pseudoconvex boundary points by the scaling technique, introduced by S. Pinchuk (cf. \cite{Pi91}).
 For a smoothly bounded planar domain $D$ and $p \in \partial D$, one always has $\lim\limits_{z \to p} \sigma_D(z) = 1$ (see \cite{DGZ12}).
 For pseudoconvex domains of higher dimension, this result holds when $D$ is a bounded strongly pseudoconvex domain in $\mathbb{C}^{n+1}$ (cf. \cite{DGZ16}), or when $p$ is globally strongly convex in the sense of \cite{DGZ16}, or when $p$ is a spherically extreme boundary point in the sense of \cite{KZ16}.

-The first aim of this paper is to prove the following theorem, which shows that the squeezing function approaches $1$ along any sequence converging to a strongly pseudoconvex boundary point. \begin{theorem} Let $\Omega$ be a bounded domain in $\mathbb{C}^{n+1}$ and $\xi_0\in \partial \Omega$.
-If $\partial \Omega$ is $\mathcal{C}^2$ strongly pseudoconvex at $\xi_0$, then we have $\lim\limits_{z\to \xi_0}\sigma_{\Omega}(z)=1$. \end{theorem} \begin{remark} We note that Theorem \ref{maintheorem1} is a local version of \cite[Theorem $1.3$]{DGZ16}.
+The first aim of this paper is to prove the following theorem, which shows that the localized squeezing function approaches $1$ along any sequence converging to a strongly pseudoconvex boundary point. \begin{theorem} Let $\Omega$ be a bounded domain in $\mathbb{C}^{n+1}$ and $\xi_0\in \partial \Omega$.
+If $\partial \Omega$ is $\mathcal{C}^2$ strongly pseudoconvex at $\xi_0$, then we have $\lim\limits_{z\to \xi_0}\sigma_{\Omega\cap U_0}(z)=1$, where $U_0$ is a sufficiently small neighborhood of $\xi_0$. \end{theorem} \begin{remark} We note that Theorem \ref{maintheorem1} is a local version of \cite[Theorem $1.3$]{DGZ16}.
 Moreover, if $\xi_0$ is a spherically extreme boundary point, then $\xi_0$ is strongly pseudoconvex (cf. \cite{NTN25}), and hence Theorem $3.1$ in \cite{KZ16} follows from Theorem \ref{maintheorem1}. \end{remark}

 Next, we investigate the asymptotic behavior of the squeezing function near weakly pseudoconvex points.
 Namely, related to Problem $4.1$ in \cite{FW18} and Question $8.1$ in \cite{Bh23}, let us consider the following problem. \begin{problem} If $\Omega$ is a bounded pseudoconvex domain with $\mathcal{C}^\infty$-smooth boundary, and if $\lim\limits_{j\to\infty}\sigma_{\Omega}(\eta_j)=1$ for some sequence $\{\eta_j\}\subset \Omega$ converging to $p\in \partial \Omega$, then is the boundary of $\Omega$ strongly pseudoconvex at $p$? \end{problem}